-#4 Updated by Giovanni Manghi about 10 years ago
+#4 Updated by Giovanni Manghi over 10 years ago

 For what I see now on the user manual (tip 21 on page 58 of the qgis 1.1 manual) it seems that when pasting a feature from a layer with a different projection, qgis should reproject it (but with an advice of possibly have the geometry of the pasted layer changed), so the bug should be confirmed.

 Please check it and correct me if I'm wrong, because it seems strange to me that a documented feature is not working the right way.

 From the manual